alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-03.md

 During the experiment, were you able to order a pizza?
 If not, what could you do to make your application resiliant at the Avalability Zone / Virtual
 Machine layer?

+## Success Criteria

+- Chaos Experiment fails a node running the pizzeria application
+- Observe any failure
+- Scale the AKS cluster
+- Scale the pizza application repicas to run mutiple virtual machines
+- Re-run the Chaos Experiment
+- Verify the pizza application is available while a virtual machine is offline

 ## Tips

 -  Take note of your virutal machine's instanceID